Case Details

 What Were the Facts of This Case?

-They had one child, aged 12, who was schooling in Singapore at the time of the proceedings.
 The Wife filed for divorce in Singapore on 13 August 2014.
-On 26 March 2015, the court granted an interim judgment (“IJ”).
-Ancillary matters were resolved by consent, resulting in a consent order (the “Consent Order”).
+On 26 March 2015, an interim judgment ("IJ") was granted and the parties agreed on ancillary matters by a consent order (the "Consent Order").
+This included the Husband paying S$1,400 per month in maintenance for the Child.

-On 6 January 2023, the Husband applied to vary the Consent Order under FC/SUM 61/2023.
-The District Judge granted the application on 17 January 2024.
-The variation reduced the Husband’s maintenance for the Child from S$1,400 per month to S$850 per month.
-The Wife appealed, contending that the statutory basis for variation had not been met.
+On 6 January 2023, the Husband filed an application to vary the Consent Order.
+The District Judge ("DJ") granted the application on 17 January 2024, reducing the Husband's child maintenance payments from S$1,400 to S$850 per month.
+The Wife appealed against this decision.

 What Were the Key Legal Issues?